 - You are considered a new student if you have never registered at George Brown College previously.
 As a result, a student ID number and password will be emailed to you after registration.
 As soon as you receive your password, visit the GBC Identity Management Service website to change it to something that you will be able to remember.
 Visit the GBC Assist web page for instructions on changing your password.

 - You are considered an existing student if you have registered at George Brown College at any time previously, even if it has been a long time since you last registered.
 You will already have a student ID number and password assigned to you, and nothing will be mailed to you.
-If you have forgotten or misplaced your student ID number, you can visit a Student Service Centre or call the Contact Centre to get it.
+If you have forgotten or misplaced your student ID number, you can visit a Student Service Centre or call the George Brown College Contact Centre at 416-415-2000 to get it.
 For security purposes, you will be asked a series of questions to confirm your identity.

 Make sure you always use your full legal name when communicating with the college.
 Due to the varying use of first, middle and last names, a student may accidentally be given more than one student ID number.
 To reduce the confusion that results from this error, we must eliminate multiple ID numbers and merge the records to one number.
 If you are aware of having more than one ID number, identify yourself to the staff at a Student Service Centre.